Frequently Asked Questions

 How does local time zone delivery work?

 Braze will begin delivering a campaign when the first time zone in the world reaches the specified time.
 After delivery begins, we will continue delivering the campaign throughout the day as additional time zones reach the campaign delivery time.
 Please allow for sufficient time to view full campaign results from a local time zone campaign.
-In addition, to the typical time lag seen for email results, full campaign analytics will be available shortly after the campaign completes a full 24 hour cycle.
+In addition, to the typical time lag seen for email results, full campaign analytics will be available shortly after the campaign completes a full 24-hour cycle.

 How do I schedule a local time zone campaign?

 When scheduling a campaign, you need to choose to send it at a designated time, and then check the box next to “Send campaign to users in their local time zone.”
 Braze highly recommends that all local time zone campaigns are scheduled 24 hours in advance.
-Since such campaign need to send over the course of an entire day, scheduling them 24 hours in advance ensures that your message will reach your entire segment.
+Since such a campaign needs to send over the course of an entire day, scheduling them 24 hours in advance ensures that your message will reach your entire segment.
 However, you do have the ability to schedule these campaigns less than 24 hours in advance if necessary.
 Keep in mind that Braze will not send messages to any users that has missed the send time by more than 1 hour.
-For example, if it is 1pm and you schedule a local time zone campaign campaign for 3pm, then the campaign will immediately send to all users whose local time is 3-4pm, but not to users whose local time is 5pm.
+For example, if it is 1pm and you schedule a local time zone campaign for 3pm, then the campaign will immediately send to all users whose local time is 3-4pm, but not to users whose local time is 5pm.
 In addition, the send time you choose for your campaign needs to have not yet occurred in your company’s time zone.
 Editing a local time zone campaign that is scheduled less than 24 hours in advance will alter the message’s schedule for certain users.
 If you decide to edit a local time zone campaign to send at a later time (for instance, 7pm instead of 6pm), users who were in the targeted segment when the original send time was chosen will still receive the message at the original time (6pm).
 If you edit a local time zone to send at an earlier time (for instance, 4pm instead of 5pm), then the campaign will send to all segment members at the earlier time (4pm).
 If you have allowed users to become re-eligible for the campaign, then they will receive it again at the original time (5pm).
 For all subsequent occurrences of your campaign, however, your messages only send at your updated time.

 When do changes to local time zone campaigns take effect?

-Target segments for local time zone campaigns should include at least a 48 hour window for any time-based filters to guarantee delivery to the entire segment.
+Target segments for local time zone campaigns should include at least a 48-hour window for any time-based filters to guarantee delivery to the entire segment.
 For example, consider a segment targeting users on their second day with the filters:

 - First used app more than 1 day ago